d-plaindoux/thicket/README.md

 The `match` function  can be seen as a standard construction of the language but functional fold mechanism providing decomposition and projection seems to be enougth for the moment.

-### Existential type

-Existential type provides the ability to separate the model implementation from the model specification.

 ## More informations and References

 This language has been inspired  by major projects and frameworks like